AMI Overview

 • withdraw - recall the fleet and pause execution.

 • assemble - bring the fleet home to the controller's current location without ending the directive.
+Will attempt to use taxi plates where possible.

 POST /v1/devices/{code} 200 OK